18+ | commercial content | begambleaware.org

-When is the match and where can I watch?
+When is the match and where can I watch it?

 Community Shield Preview & Predictions

 Both teams have had little time to prepare.
-Liverpool have managed to squeeze in two pre-season friendlies since the end of last season and Arsenal have managed one.
-Both teams played a friendly on the 25th, giving them just a 4 day turnaround each.
+Liverpool has managed to squeeze in two pre-season friendlies since the end of last season and Arsenal has managed one.
+Both teams played a friendly on the 25th, giving them just a 4-day turnaround each.

 There hasn’t been the normal break between seasons for players to refresh and this could well play a factor in the performances of some individuals, if not the whole teams.

 This match could go two ways.
 It could explode into a goal frenzy or it could be a boring-to-watch stalemate.
 I’m predicting the former.
 For that to happen I feel an early goal is required to open the game up.

 Liverpool seemed to lose some of that sharpness once it became clear they were going to win the League and not much of it seems to have re-emerged through their two pre-season friendlies.